websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-a-portlet-filter.md

 1. Verify the portlet filter is working by adding the Blogs widget to a Site Page.

-   Whenever a render request is made to the Blogs portlet, the container console should display a warning message with an audit of its render time, average render time, and total number of renders.
+   Whenever a render request is made to the Blogs portlet, the container console shows a warning message with an audit of its render time, average render time, and total number of renders.

    ```log
    WARN [http-nio-8080-exec-2][B4K8PortletFilter:54] Blogs portlet rendered in 3 ms with an average of 3 ms out of 1 renders.